canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

   ).then(
   // On success:
   (config) => {
-    console.log("This device is compatible with the given configuration!");
+    console.log("This device is compatible with the given configuration:", config);
-    console.log("Wanted configuration:", configuration);
-    console.log("Compatible configuration:", compatibleConfiguration);
+    console.log("Source configuration:", mksConfiguration);
   },

   // On failure